 (according to the manufacturer).

-You can find detailed information about using the antigen self-tests for SARS-CoV-2 on the manufacturer's website (short instructions and video):
+You can find detailed information on how to use the SARS-CoV-2 antigen self-tests on the manufacturer's website (short instructions and video):

 What to do when you have the test result